travel-guide

 Arcos de la Frontera is the largest and most dramatic of the pueblos blancos, perched on a sheer cliff above the Guadalete River.
 The old town is a maze of narrow streets, grand churches, and viewpoints that drop away to dizzying depths.

-Arcos has more infrastructure than other villages (hotels, restaurants, shops) but can feel busier as a result.
-It's worth visiting for the dramatic setting and the atmospheric parador hotel.
+Arcos has more infrastructure than other villages (hotels, restaurants, shops) and can feel busier as a result.
+The atmospheric parador hotel in the old town is worth visiting even if you don't stay.
+It's about an hour from Ronda.

 The Alpujarras Route